Marketing A Misunderstood Word

+Why is Marketing A Misunderstood Word?
 Out of all the business college courses I teach, Marketing is by far my favorite.
 Because I own a small business marketing and consulting firm, I suppose this makes sense.
-I can bring more real life stories and experiences into my Marketing class than any of my other courses.
+I can bring more real-life stories and experiences into my Marketing class than any of my other courses.
 Plus, Marketing is a deep passion of mine.
 But with this passion comes an even deeper frustration.
 In my opinion, “marketing” has to be one of the most misunderstood words in the modern English language.

 Perhaps I exaggerate a little in this statement but regardless, “marketing” is a concept that has been muddied, changed, ran over, and revived for years.
 Every business owner on earth knows that they need marketing, yet I find even the textbooks get the real purpose of the word wrong.

 I have heard and read a lot of different definitions of marketing over the course of my career.
-Most are long, drawn out, boring, even confusing attempts at trying to nail down all the complexities of marketing into one meaningful (or not so meaningful) statement.
+Most are long, drawn-out, boring, and even confusing attempts at trying to nail down all the complexities of marketing into one meaningful (or not so meaningful) statement.
 Academia further complicates the issue by throwing Research and Development, Supply Chain Management, Sales, Real Estate, and sometimes even Operations into the marketing mix.
-Each one of these areas are vitally important to business, but they each have their own unique needs, skills, and systems.
-I think it’s unfair and over complicated to throw all this under the marketing bus.
+Each one of these areas is vitally important to business, but they each have their own unique needs, skills, and systems.
+I think it’s unfair and over-complicated to throw all this under the marketing bus.

 So, What is Marketing?